isomerpages/mol-services/_get-digitally-ready/00-get-digital.md

 -	3 years of high-speed (fibre broadband) internet access at no cost

-Find out more details and how to apply <a href="https://www.imda.gov.sg/neupc" target="_blank">here.</a>
+Find out about the eligibility criteria and how to apply <a href="https://www.imda.gov.sg/neupc" target="_blank">here.</a>

 ### Looking to get a smartphone as a senior or for an elderly loved one?

-If you or your loved one is aged above 60 and keen to kick-start their digital journey, you may wish to sign up with participating telcos to enjoy Seniors Go Digital mobile plans.
+If you or your loved one is aged above 60 and keen to start your digital journey, you may wish to sign up with participating telcos to enjoy Seniors Go Digital mobile plans.

 * Circles.Life *(Coming Soon)*
 * <a href="https://www.m1.com.sg/mobile/special-benefits/seniors-go-digital" target="_blank">M1</a>